 When you book your appointment you may request the use of a specific therapy, or you may prefer a combination of different healing methods to help you to resolve whatever is causing your physical or emotional pain.

-Most of my therapy sessions last 90 minutes in London Harley Street and in Central Bristol.
+Most of my therapy sessions last 90 minutes in London Harley Street.
 I am also happy to work with clients on the telephone.

 FREE 15 Minute Consultation